gaogaotiantian/viztracer/docs/source/viztracer.rst

             tracer = VizTracer(register_global=False)

+    .. py:attribute:: trace_self
+        :type: bool
+        :value: False

+        whether trace the function calls of the tracer itself.

     .. py:attribute:: min_duration
         :type: float
         :value: 0

         Minimum duration of a function to be logged.
 The value is in unit of ``us``.

+    .. py:attribute:: minimize_memory
+        :type: bool
+        :value: False

+        Whether make effort to minimize the RAM usage when dumping the data.

+    .. py:attribute:: dump_raw
+        :type: bool
+        :value: False

+        Whether use the raw dump for json report.
+This is usually faster because it dumps directly in C.

+    .. py:attribute:: sanitize_function_name
+        :type: bool
+        :value: False

+        Whether check the function name before dump.
+This is useful for dymanically generated PyMethodDef.

+    .. py:attribute:: process_name
+        :type: Optional[str]
+        :value: None

+        The process name to display in the report.

     .. py:attribute:: output_file
         :type: string